 Debt Consolidation Loan Vs. Debt Consolidation Program

-It’s common to confuse a debt consolidation program with a debt consolidation loan.
-A debt consolidation program involves working closely with a credit counsellor who can provide you with sound advice and education on what you need to do to reduce your debt load.
+Many in Victora confuse a debt consolidation program with a debt consolidation loan.
+A debt consolidation program involves working closely with a credit counsellor in Victoria who can provide you with sound advice and education on what you need to do to reduce your debt load.
 Your counsellor will come up with a debt repayment plan and negotiate with your creditors on your behalf.
 If the plan is accepted, you’ll make affordable monthly payments to your counsellor who will then disperse the money to the appropriate creditors.

 Considering credit and debt counselling?
 Read this first.